cocos/cocos-docs/en/editor/project/index.md

 If you want to disable the splash screen, please refer to [Build Options](../publish/build-options.md) for details.

+> **Notes**.
+> 1. After selecting different build platforms in the build options, adjust the splash screen rules again to achieve the diversity of splash screen on different platforms
+> 2. the splash screen will only take effect after packaging, not when previewing
+> 3. some countries and regions are not open for full splash screen, we apologize for any inconvenience caused to you.

 ## Extending the Project Settings Panel

 Creator supports adding custom feature pages on the right side of **Project Settings**, please refer to the [Extending the Project Settings Panel](../../editor/extension/contributions-project.md) documentation.